EricMFink/ProfessionalResponsibility/_posts/2020-04-13-tufte-style-jekyll-blog.md

 {% epigraph 'The English language . . . becomes ugly and inaccurate because our thoughts are foolish, but the slovenliness of our language makes it easier for us to have foolish thoughts.'
 'George Orwell' ' "Politics and the English Language" ' %}

 {% epigraph 'For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled.'
-'Richard P. Feynman' ' “What Do You Care What Other People Think?” ' %}
+'Richard P. Feynman' ' “What Do You Care What Other People Think?" ' %}